JPalmer82/MayaPlugIns_Spring2025/ReadMe.md

 This is a collection of maya plugins to help with rigging and other stuff

+# How to Install:

+Drag the install.mel file into maya's viewport, and the tool will appear under the currently selected shelf.

 ## Limb Rigger

 <img src = "assets/NewLimbRiggingToolCapture.PNG">